 I know, I know … you see the words “low carb” or “grain-free” and your mind instantly says “dry, cardboard, flavorless …” But, I’m here to change all that!
 These waffles are everything you could want in the classic breakfast staple. they are fluffy, buttery and full of great flavor, I promise!

 I don’t add any sweetener to the batter, so they are also a great, low carb and grain-free substitute for traditional bread.
 They freeze really well and you can reheat them by simply popping them in the toaster making these the perfect meal prep staple.

 We eat them almost every weekend, and I usually triple or even quadruple the recipe to have some extras on hand throughout the week!

-I love these waffles topped with peanut butter!and plenty of butter, but my kids love them smeared with
+I love these waffles topped with sugar-free syrup and plenty of butter, but my kids love them smeared with peanut butter!

 What is the best waffle maker for keto waffles?

 I use the Oster DuraCeramic Belgian Waffle Maker – which is a real steal at less than $20!
 I hated to spend a ton on a waffle maker that I knew I wasn’t going to use daily so the price was just right, plus it’s small enough that it doesn’t take up too much space and big enough that it makes a good size waffle.

 However, any waffle maker will work fine with these waffles.
 So if you already have one, or find one that you like better feel free to use it!

 How to store leftover waffles: